Skip to main content

 MAVRIX by Matt Jones Game Cover

-MAVRIX by Matt Jones is a multiplayer open world racing game.
+MAVRIX by Matt Jones is a single player and multiplayer open world racing game.
 It was developed by Third Kind Games and was released on July 24, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews